Douglas Mews (composer): Legacy

 In 1983 to mark his retirement Mews established the Douglas Mews Composition Prize at the University of Auckland.
 The prize is awarded to a student who writes the best composition of a setting for an unaccompanied choir.

 Personal life

-Mews met his wife Nancy Radius just after the war while he was stationed in the Netherlands.
-They married in 1947 and had three children.
-One son Douglas is a musician and organist and another Constant is an academic.
+Mews met his wife Constantia (Nancy) Radius (1922–1984) just after the war while he was stationed in the Netherlands.
+He converted to Catholicism and they married in 1947 and had three children: Sandra, Constant, an academic, and Douglas, a musician and organist.
 In his spare time Mews enjoyed meccano and model railways.

+Mews died on 3 August 1993.